 Have you ever checked the chemicals in your pool or hot tub with a test strip?
 If so, then you may have seen the area where the strip tests for the hardness of your water.
 This is testing for the number of minerals in your water.

-When your water measures on the high end of this spectrum, it means that your water contains an excess or otherwise high amount of minerals.
-A high amount of minerals is anything over 200 milligrams per liter according to the World Health Organization (WHO).
-The types of minerals that can cause hard water include calcium, magnesium, as well as different types of metals.
+When your water measures on the high end of this spectrum, it means it contains an excess or otherwise high amount of minerals.
+A high amount of minerals is anything over 200 milligrams per liter, according to the World Health Organization (WHO).
+The minerals that can cause hard water include calcium, magnesium, and different types of metals.

 What Causes Hard Water?